RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 We will add Qurakus extensions to the Inventory application for using `Panache`, `Postgres` and we'll use the Quarkus Maven Plugin.
-Copy the following commands to add the Hibernate ORM with Panache extension via CodeReady Workspaces `Terminal`:
+Copy the following commands to add the Hibernate ORM with Panache extension via CodeReady Workspaces Terminal:

 Go to `inventory' directory: